IndaPlus22/olleth-tmelm-project/README.md

 let youtube = api.get_hub();
 youtube.upload("/path/to/file.mp4").unwrap();
 ```
+Note: This function use the ffmpeg program to turn a files bytes into rgb frames.
+You need to install ffmpeg on your system and make sure it's in your system's path for this function to work.
+`ffmpeg` is a free and open-source software that is widely used for handling multimedia files.
+It can be used for tasks such as converting video and audio files, resizing and cropping videos, and more.

+To install `ffmpeg`, you can follow the instructions for your specific operating system.
+Here are a few examples:

+- **Windows**: You can download a pre-built binary from the official website: https://ffmpeg.org/download.html#build-windows.
+Make sure to add the `bin` directory to your system's `PATH` environment variable so that the `ffmpeg` command can be run from any directory in your terminal.
+- **MacOS**: You can install `ffmpeg` using Homebrew: `brew install ffmpeg`.
+- **Linux**: You can install `ffmpeg` using your distribution's package manager.
+For example, on Ubuntu, you can run `sudo apt-get install ffmpeg`.

+After installing `ffmpeg`, you should be able to use the `upload` function to upload your video to YouTube.

 ## Download
 download function: This function downloads a YouTube video given its ID to a specified output folder.